Joy Ride (2001 film)

-Joy Ride (titled as Road Kill in the United Kingdom and Roadkill in Australia) is a 2001 American psychological horror thriller film directed by John Dahl from a screenplay by Clay Tarver and J. J. Abrams.
-It stars Steve Zahn, Paul Walker, and Leelee Sobieski.
-In the film, two brothers and their childhood acquaintance must escape a psychopathic killer after pranking him on their CB radio during a road trip.
+Joy Ride is a 2001 American road thriller film directed by John Dahl and starring Steve Zahn, Paul Walker, and Leelee Sobieski.
+The screenplay by Clay Tarver and J. J. Abrams follows two brothers and their childhood acquaintance who are terrorized by a psychopathic killer after pranking him on their CB radio during a road trip.

-Production on the film began in July 1999, after Sobieski and Dahl were hired and Tarver and Abrams completed the screenplay.
-Casting was extensive, with multiple actors considered prior to Walker and Zahn signing onto the project.
-Abrams also acted as the film's producer.
+Production on the film began in July 1999.
+Casting was extensive, with multiple actors considered prior to Walker and Zahn signing on.
 Principal photography took place in Nevada, California, and Utah.

-Joy Ride was produced by Regency Enterprises, Bad Robot and LivePlanet, premiered at the 26th Toronto International Film Festival on September 9, 2001, and was theatrically released in the United States on October 5, by 20th Century Fox.
-It grossed over $36.6 million worldwide and received positive reviews from critics, who praised Dahl's direction, the screenplay, and performances of the cast.
-It was nominated for Best Action, Adventure, or Thriller Film at the 28th Saturn Awards.
-Joy Ride has since become a cult classic and spawned two direct-to-video sequels, Joy Ride 2: Dead Ahead (2008) and Joy Ride 3: Roadkill (2014), each featuring a different cast.
+It was produced by Regency Enterprises, Bad Robot and LivePlanet.

+Joy Ride, premiered at the 26th Toronto International Film Festival on September 9, 2001, and was released in the United States on October 5, by 20th Century Fox.
+Although it only performed moderately at the box office, grossing $36.6 million on a $23 million budget, it received generally positive reviews from critics and was nominated for Best Action, Adventure, or Thriller Film at the 28th Saturn Awards.

+In the United Kingdom, the film was released under the title Road Kill, and as Roadkill in Australia.
+Joy Ride spawned two direct-to-video sequels, Joy Ride 2: Dead Ahead (2008) and Joy Ride 3: Roadkill (2014).